Wildfires have erupted across the globe, scorching places that rarely burned before – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Zarah Ullah, Anna Chernova and Darya Tarasova in Moscow contributed to this report.
+CNN’s Zarah Ullah, Anna Chernova and Darya Tarasova in Moscow and Augusta Anthony contributed to this report.

 Comments